polish-penguin-dev/Penguins-Kindle-Wiki/Illusion-Guide.md

 </widget>
 ```

-This Isn't Going To Get Into Details - For That, Check The [KindleModding](https://kindlemodding.org/wafs-and-mesquite/understanding-config-xml.html) Wiki.
+This isn't going to get into details — for that, check the [KindleModding](https://kindlemodding.org/wafs-and-mesquite/understanding-config-xml.html) wiki.

-You Only Need To Change The Top Part.
-Fields That You Could Change Are Marked "MODIFY";
+You only need to change the top part.
+Fields that you could change are marked "MODIFY";

 ```xml
 <?xml version="1.0"?>
 <widget id="MODIFY (1)" version="MODIFY (2)" viewmodes="application" xmlns="http://www.w3.org/ns/widgets"